Program Overview

 Each freshman semester consists of a four hour class.
 During the first semester, students learn the basics of computer hardware, networking, and programming.
 At the end of the first semester, freshmen complete a large programming project.
 Students dive deeper into programming in the second semester, learning how multiple languages can mix together to create a finished product.
 By the end of the freshman classes, students gain a better understanding of data management and computer programming that they can utilize in their future research.

 The freshman classes are taught by our freshman instructor Mr. Darren Evans Young.
 He has taught the introductory classes for RRSP for over 30 years.
-You can read more about Mr. Darren Evans-Young on Darren Evans-Young's Biography Page.
+Learn more by reading Darren Evans-Young's Biography Page.

 Following successful completion of the two freshmen courses, students must take 4 semesters of RRS Research Seminar courses.
 It is required that the first semester of seminar be taken immediately following RRSP 102, but the remaining seminars can be taken in any order.
 This gives students flexibility to study abroad or complete an internship or co-op.
 Seminars are 3 hour courses: 1 hour is spent in the classroom with the RRS director, and the remaining 2 hours are completed through work on an independent research project.
 Students typically spend 10-12 hours per week on their research projects.
 During the classroom portion of the seminars, students develop professional skills such as research pitches, presentations, and interviews.
 They also participate in round table discussions/debates and learn how to communicate their research initiatives to an audience.
 RRS students present their research at RRS Live in the fall and complete poster presentations in the spring.
 Seminar is also a place where students may lean on each other to brainstorm or work through any issues in their research projects.
 These small seminar style classes increase the community within RRSP and allow students to learn from a wide range of disciplines.

 Seminar is taught by our program director, Dr. Jeff Gray.
-You can read more about Dr. Jeff Gray on Dr. Jeff Gray's Biography Page.
+Learn more by reading Dr. Jeff Gray's Biography Page.

-If you ask students what their favorite part of RRSP is, many will say the community within the program, in fact, RRSP is known as a family.
-The program hosts many social events to increase the community among students.
+If you ask students what their favorite part of RRSP is, many will say the community within the program.
+The program hosts lots of social events throughout the year to build bonds among students.
 RRSP has a computer lab designated for the program, and many students use this space to meet with study groups, work on their projects, or to simply socialize with other RRS students.
-The community dimension of RRS-PRO hosts many events throughout the year such as potlucks for Thanksgiving or other holidays, Halloween parties, Valentine's Day events, or jeopardy nights.
-Many students also participate in intramural sports through RRSP.
+The community dimension of RRS-PRO hosts many events throughout the year such as holiday gatherings, watch parties for sports, movie nights, and more!
+Many students also participate in intramural sports through RRSP, promoting teamwork and collaborate among peers.
+These relationships are what make RRS more than just a program, but rather one big family.